 Musical Director, HVCHS Alumni Jazz Ensemble

-Musical Director, Hopewell Valley Pops Orchestra, Hopewell Valley Youth Orchestra, Hopewell Summer Collaborative Band
+Musical Director, Hopewell Valley Pops Orchestra, Hopewell Valley Youth Orchestra

 Recording artist Jack Furlong is known as a performer, composer, arranger, woodwind doubler, and educator.
 A baritone saxophonist by trade, Jack diversifies his sound to other saxophones and woodwinds to achieve the proper tone color, mood, and musical message he hears and wishes to portray.
-Jack delights audiences with his wit and mastery at gigs, a talent that exudes from his albums, including the critically acclaimed “And That Happened” as well as his newest release, “Charity,” an album where all proceeds are donated to three different charities.
+Jack delights audiences with his wit and mastery at gigs, a talent that exudes from his albums, including the critically acclaimed “And That Happened,” his philanthropic release “Charity,” and his latest release "Opportunity."

 With cool phrasing and a simple, melodic approach, Jack credits his style as heavily influenced from a wide variety of jazz pioneers, citing Gerry Mulligan, Miles Davis, Count Basie, and John Coltrane as the parents of his sound; yet he notes that his technique is personalized for today’s jazz scene.
 Jack has been on stage alongside greats such as Phil Woods, Peter Nero, Jim McNeely and the late Mulgrew Miller.
 An accomplished performer, Jack leads his own quartet and 12-piece jazz orchestra.